Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/quality.md

 describe here what has to be done in the platform to integrate the DPC.

-describe async calls to prevent core platform from being impacted by performance of DPC
+describe async calls (when performing write operations) to prevent core platform from being impacted by performance of DPC